boostorg/leaf/benchmark/benchmark.md

 Now, transporting a large error object might seem unusual, but this is only because it is impractical to return a large object as *the* return value in case of an error.
 LEAF has two features that make communicating any, even large error objects, practical:

-* The return type of error-neutral functions is not coupled with the error object types that may be reported.
+* The return type of error neutral functions is not coupled with the error object types that may be reported.
 This means that in case of a failure, any function can easily contribute any error information it has available.

 * LEAF will only bother with transporting a given error object if an active error handling scope needs it.
 This means that library functions can and should contribute any and all relevant information when reporting a failure, because if the program doesn't need it, it will simply be discarded.